 Will all students be able to check out a device (such as a Chromebook or laptop)

 Devices are available for all students.
 Please check with the campus.

 Can the district assist with Internet access?

-Yes, the district has purchased mobile wifi devices for parents who meet certain qualifications and do not have viable internet service at home.
-The survey being sent out on July 14, 2020 will ask more about your Internet needs.
+The district has ordered mobile wifi devices for parents who meet certain qualifications and do not have viable internet service at home.

 SPECIAL PROGRAMS/SERVICES, SPECIAL EDUCATION

 How will a student in a special education program receive services?

 Students who receive special education support will have a case manager teacher who will reach out to you and your student to assist with accommodations.
 All accommodations are still in effect if you choose remote learning.
 Students who normally receive speech, PT, OT and like services will be contacted by a case manager to schedule an appointment at the campus for that service.

 My child has sensory needs, how will WISD be thoughtful about those needs?